GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-water-observations-landsat/_description.md

 ## What this product offers

-DEA Water Observations provides surface water observations derived from Landsat satellite imagery for all of Australia from 1986 to present.
+DEA Water Observations is a gridded dataset indicating areas where surface water has been observed using the Geoscience Australia (GA) Earth observation satellite data holdings.
+The current product (version 2.0.0) includes observations taken between 1986 and the present (inclusive) from the Landsat 5, 7, 8, and 9 satellites.
+WOs cover all of mainland Australia and Tasmania but exclude offshore Territories.
+The dataset is updated automatically as each new Landsat scene is acquired and processed to Analysis Ready Data (ARD) state.

-The Water Observations show the extent of water in a corresponding Landsat scene, along with the degree to which the scene was obscured by clouds, shadows or where sensor problems cause parts of a scene to not be observable.
+The Water Observations show the extent of water in a corresponding Landsat scene, along with the degree to which the scene was obscured by clouds, shadows, or where sensor problems cause parts of a scene to not be observable.

 % ## Data description